ThavinduUshan/IS2102_Group_Project1_IS01_Hotel_Management_System/README.md

 # Pub

 Barman is the primary user who is involved in the Pub.
 Barman can place the orders of customers received at the pub, he can update those orders  &  can close the orders if requested.
 And also, he is capable of managing the bar stock via the system.
 He can add new liquor items and their quantities.
-Barman place the snack orders to the kitchen via Bar Ordering Tickets(KO
+Barman place the snack orders to the kitchen via Bar Ordering Tickets(BOT)

 # Kitchen